drewsamsen/sr-cards-api/docs/api-overview.md

 - `GET /api/decks`: Get all decks for the current user
 - `GET /api/decks/:id`: Get a specific deck by ID
 - `GET /api/decks/slug/:slug`: Get a specific deck by slug
+- `GET /api/decks/slug/:slug/review`: Get a random card from a deck for review with additional metrics
 - `POST /api/decks`: Create a new deck
 - `PUT /api/decks/:id`: Update a deck
 - `DELETE /api/decks/:id`: Delete a deck